UBS bonus hike slammed for showing lessons not learned

 He said UBS would decide in the next couple of months the best way to comply with the EU directive.

-Rivals including Barclays (BARC.L), Goldman Sachs, HSBC (HSBA.L), Bank of America and JPMorgan are also expected to introduce monthly or quarterly role-based allowances that count as fixed pay but have more flexibility than salaries and are not pensionable.
+Rivals including Barclays, Goldman Sachs, HSBC , Bank of America and JPMorgan are also expected to introduce monthly or quarterly role-based allowances that count as fixed pay but have more flexibility than salaries and are not pensionable.

 UBS changed its compensation framework in 2012, which it said was to increase focus on long-term performance and was aligned with creating attractive returns to shareholders.